SAP-archive/SAP_GWM_Apps_for_Office/README.md

 Documentation:
 ==============

-**You can find details of this Application and step by step instructions in the SCN Blog.**
+**You can find details of this Application and step by step instructions for running this application in the SCN Blog [SAP Workflow Apps for Office Application](http://scn.sap.com/community/interoperability-microsoft/blog/2015/12/04/apps-for-office-workflow).**